 - IRS Form 1099R – Distributions from your IRA

 - IRS Form 5498 – Contributions to and Fair Market Value of your IRA

-All IRA custodians, banks, financial institutions, and approved trust companies are regulated entities that are authorized by the IRS to act as IRA custodians.
-Since custodians are directly approved by the IRS, they are the only entity in this group that’s allowed to physically hold retirement assets.
+IRA custodians, banks, financial institutions and approved trust companies are regulated entities.
+Additionally, the IRS authorizes these entities to act as an IRA custodian.
+Because an IRA custodian is directly approved by the IRS, it is the only entity in this group that can physically hold retirement assets.

 IRA custodians are necessary in order to make investments using IRA funds.
 As a result, they are regulated by federal and state banking authorities.

 However, an IRA administrator cannot hold or custody IRA assets.
 Furthermore, IRA administrators are not approved or overseen by the IRS or any state banking regulators.
 An IRA administrator essentially acts as an intermediary between the IRA owner and a partner custodian.

 The Importance of working Directly with a Self-Directed IRA Custodian

 IRA administrators are not subject to any IRS or state audit or reviews.
 Accordingly, they are not subject to ongoing oversight, especially in the area of prohibited transactions.
 This is very important in order to keep your Self-Directed IRA in full IRS compliance.
 Whereas, an IRA custodian is subject to quarterly state banking division audits and reviews, as well as IRS audits, which help to keep your IRA safe from prohibited transactions and fraud.

 Do you still have questions about an IRA custodian, and the importance of using a Self-Directed IRA custodian for alternative asset investments?
 Contact IRA Financial Group at 800-472-0646.
 Or fill out the form and speak with an IRA specialist.